spiceai/quickstarts/databricks/README.md

     ```

 ## (Optional): Accelerating Databricks
-To improve the query performance, the Databrick dataset can be accelerated.
+To improve the query performance, the Databricks dataset can be accelerated.
 1. Edit the dataset, `my_table`.
 ```shell
 echo """acceleration: